ValntinoAkhras/Scripts-labs/nmap_tutorV1/README.md

-Here is a complete, well-structured `README.md` file tailored for your GitHub repository.
-It perfectly highlights how your script bridges the gap between being a beginner and mastering Nmap CLI flags.

-You can copy and paste the code block below directly into your repository.

----

-markdown
 # 🗺️ Nmap Tutor: The Interactive Modular Scanner

 An interactive Bash wrapper for Nmap designed specifically for beginners and students.
 This script guides you through the process of building complex Nmap scans step-by-step, explaining the options along the way, and **reveals the exact Nmap command** it builds before executing it.